Wimberley United Methodist Church History

 A part time Associate Pastor joined WUMC staff in 2007 to assist with adult education, pastoral care and evangelism.
 2007 also included the development of a children's choir and youth band.

 In March of 2008, the Barnabas Connection, an outreach program started by Faith Meets Life Sunday School class, began administering the financial assistance fund of the Wimberley Ministerial Alliance for people in need (Operation Good Shepherd).
-It is an honor to be entrusted with this responsibility.

 During the summer of 2008, the church kitchen was remodeled and expanded to assist the growing ministries of the church.